YashTotale/react-hash-scroll/README.md

 #### Summary

-Scrolls to thechild element when the specified hash is present in the url
+Scrolls to the child element when the specified hash is present in the url

 #### Demo